Lower School Curriculum

-We strive to create a learning environment that is joyful, engaging, challenging and multi-faceted.
+We strive to create a learning environment that is joyful, engaging, challenging, and multi-faceted.
 It is a place where students grow in confidence and independence within a broad program where they feel safe to take intellectual risks and grow.
-With basic academic skills built upon responsibility, creativity, problem solving and hands-on learning, we endeavor to teach the “whole” child.
+With basic academic skills built upon responsibility, creativity, problem-solving, and hands-on learning, we endeavor to teach the “whole” child.
 Co-curricular teachers tap into the various interests and talents of the students as they work closely with the homeroom teacher to meet the needs of the class and grade.
-Being a part of a community of learners where students work together, respect differences is a critical element to the second, third, fourth, and fifth grade experiences.
+Being a part of a community of learners where students work together and respect differences is a critical element to the first, second, third, fourth, and fifth grade experiences.

 Art: Third Grade

 Critiquing each other’s work, investigating the full range of mediums, understanding the relationship between culture and art as well as exploring color theory and aesthetic education, are combined to create a vibrant studio art program.
 This class meets twice a week in the art studio.
 Through these experiences and with two and three-dimensional work displayed throughout the school, students come to appreciate each other’s work and enjoy the creative process and how it connects to other disciplines in their school and to world cultures.

 Art: Fourth Grade

 Through art history and self-expression, students will create works using a variety of mediums.
 In particular, at this grade, level students will learn about the Elements of Color and be able to communicate their ideas using them; understand the visual arts in relation to history and culture; reflect upon and critique the merits of their own work and the work of others; and make connections between the visual arts and other disciplines.
 Art meets twice a week in the art studio.